-Here I was after trying to figure things out with the book and its instructions.
-I noticed the book had been altered by its previous owner, a hand-writing note was sitting between the instructions, some sort of passage in an unknown language was sitting in front of me, symbols filled the enigmatic paper and I got entangled and obsessed rubbing my fingers on the slightly raised letters, it seemed they were overwritten in rage.
+After trying to figure things out with the book and its instructions, I noticed the book had been altered by its previous owner—a handwritten note sat between the instructions, some sort of passage in an unknown language.
+Symbols filled the enigmatic paper and I got entangled and obsessed, rubbing my fingers on the slightly raised letters.
+It seemed they were written in rage.

-That same rage was starting to fill me up as this would challenge and delay my investigation, but things wouldn’t stay like that for long, that rage flipped something and now things started to get weird.
-In my solitude, out of nowhere, I perceived 2 energies, 2 entities or whatever the hell they were, but not facing me I could just feel them by my side, one at each side.
+That same rage was starting to fill me up as this would challenge and delay my investigation, but things wouldn’t stay like that for long.
+That rage flipped something, and now things started to get weird.
+In my solitude, out of nowhere, I perceived two energies, two entities, or whatever the hell they were, but not facing me; I could just feel them beside me, one at each side.

-My bravery at the moment went from being a straight ten to a basic zero, I couldn’t turn my head to see who they were, I was sitting on the floor just terrified and thinking… I was alone and I had locked every door in the house so I just kept asking myself, who are these people and how did they get into my house?
+My bravery in the moment went from being a straight ten to basically zero.
+I couldn’t turn my head to see who they were.
+I was sitting on the floor just terrified and thinking . . .
+I was alone and I had locked every door in the house.
+So I just kept asking myself: Who are these people and how did they get into my house?

-Just a second after trying to get ahold of the situation and wondering what was going to happen, three different voices rumbled the space I was in.
-One coming from my right side, the other from my left side, and the worst was knowing I had someone else on my back!
-Yes, there was another voice coming from my back! which of course I couldn’t see as I was petrified just listening carefully to those deep, raspy, and sometimes unintelligible voices.
+A second after trying to get ahold of the situation and wondering what was going to happen, three different voices rumbled through the space I was in.
+One coming from my right side, the other from my left side, and the worst was knowing I had someone else at my back—which, of course, I couldn’t see, as I was petrified, just listening carefully to those deep, raspy, unintelligible voices.

-This was the moment I realized I have done something wrong or right.
-Chills running down my spine, droplets of sweat forming in my forehead, I could feel my perspiration overwhelming my whole body, and my mouth, oh God, it was just trembling, unable to articulate a single word while the nothingness surrounded me.
+This was the moment I realized I had done something wrong . . . or right.
+Chills running down my spine, droplets of sweat forming on my forehead, I could feel my perspiration overwhelming my whole body and my mouth.
+Oh, God, I was just trembling, unable to articulate a single word while the nothingness surrounded me.
+For the first time, Connecticut was giving me a taste of its paranormal activity.

-That kind of feeling that makes you realize things will go wrong from now on is just unstoppable and even worse to be aware that there might not be somebody to help you when you need it most.
+That feeling that makes you realize things will go wrong from now on is just unstoppable.
+And it’s even worse to be aware that there might not be somebody to help you when you need it most.

-I had read a lot about spirits and stuff like that but this was my first time witnessing this kind of event, even my first time being able to listen to whatever was talking to me… due to the characteristics of the voices I assumed they were demons.
+I had read a lot about spirits, but this was my first time witnessing this kind of event—even my first time being able to listen to whatever was talking to me.
+Due to the characteristics of the voices, I assumed they were demons.

-Gathering back some bravery and using my skeptical point of view as a shield, I decided it was time to know who or what they were… with a very trembling voice I asked: “I demand to know who are you and what is your purpose coming here?”.
+Gathering back some bravery and using my skeptical point of view as a shield, I decided it was time to know who or what they were.
+In a trembling voice, I asked: “I demand to know who are you, and what your purpose is in coming here.”

-“The thinnest line between life and death is being devoured by invisible creatures and entities but also by the stupidity of men… (Memento Mori, pg.42)
+A line from Memento Mori popped into my head then: “The thinnest line between life and death is being devoured by invisible creatures and entities, but also by the stupidity of men. . . .

-All this sounded as it was coming from a single mouth but with different voice tones, distorted, hoarse and deep, despite that, I could feel 3 presences around me, I was more than convinced they were demons.
+The voices sounded as if they were coming from a single mouth but with different voice tones—distorted, hoarse, and deep.
+Despite that, I could feel three presences around me.
+I was even more than convinced now that they were demons.

-The entity on my right side spoke: “I’m Artoon, you called upon us”, the entity on my left spoke: “I’m Boteth, you opened the door of a dimension”, the entity on my back did a brief pause and then spoke: “I’m Xophur, we have been awakened, we are the backward trinity”.
+The entity on my right side spoke: “I’m Artoon.
+You called upon us.”
+Then the entity on my left spoke: “I’m Bothet.
+You opened the door to a different dimension.”
+The entity at my back briefly paused, then spoke: “I’m Xophur.
+We have been awakened.
+We are the backward trinity.”